tomato42/tls13-spec/draft-ietf-tls-tls13.md

-TLS's PSK mode can also be used to eliminate the cost of public key operations for repeated interactions between the same client/server pair: once a handshake has completed, the server can send the client a PSK identity which corresponds to a key derived from the initial handshake.
-The client can then use that PSK identity in future handshakes to negotiate use of the PSK; if the server accepts it, then the security context of the original connection is tied to the new connection.
+TLS's PSK mode can also be used to eliminate the cost of public key operations for repeated interactions between the same client/server pair: once a handshake has completed, the server can send the client a PSK identity which corresponds to a key derived from the initial handshake (See
+{{new-session-ticket-message}}).
+The
+client can then use that PSK identity in future handshakes to negotiate use of the PSK; if the server accepts it, then the security context of the original connection is tied to the new connection.
 In TLS 1.2 and below, this functionality was provided